jannisborn/us-roadtrip/README.md

 We shortly left the park through the north entrance for a visit to Montana and the city **Gardiner**, where we were back to civilization for a bit (there is hardly any mobile network connection in the park).
 Continuing our ride through the park, we were lucky to see a couple of **black bears** close to the **Petrified tree**.
 In the evening we climbed down a track at the **Tower Falls** to a nice little riverside place.
 We camped not far from the East Entrance at **Canyon Campground**.

+### Day 6: Yellowstone East - Cody

+Before leaving Yellowstone, we visit its last attraction, the **Grand Canyon of Yellowstone**.
+Although not comparible in size with the real Grand Canyon, it offers amazing views of beautiful waterfalls on sand-coloured rocks.
+We took a round trip track of around 2h along the Canyon and then back through forests and along lakes, where it can happen that suddenly there is a bubbling mud pool to the side of the path.

+At east entrance some bisons watch from the side of the road how we are leaving Yellowstone and head towards **Cody**, the 'Capital of Rodeo'.
+When planning our trip, we considered going back to the south via Jackson again, because driving through Cody and Thermopolis adds quite a few kilometers, but in the end we decided for Cody because we wanted to see some more of Wyoming.
+Our hopes were fulfilled - In Cody we felt like in a Western movie.
+In the evening we went to see a **rodeo** in its most authentic version, and afterwards we went to Buffalo Bill Bar, had a Whiskey and talked to one of the bull riders.
+Coming from Europe, Cody is as cliché wild west as it can get.

+### Day 7: Cody - Green River

+Although it is rather a road trip day with a long distance, we get to see several unusual sights on the way.
+First, we stop in **Thermopolis**, which demonstrates the vastness of the vulcanic area in Wyoming with some more hot pools.
+The secret tip there is to use the free public baths with water heated from geothermal energy (we appreciated that a lot after camping and bathing in lakes for a few days).
+Secondly, we take a short detour from **Lander**, a town at the edge of **Wind River Reservation**, a huge Indian reservate.
+A 20 minutes drive takes us to **Sinks Canyon State Park** which has a truly fascinating sight: At one point in the park, a river vanishes underground, to re-appear a few hundred meters further out of nowhere.
+It has only been shown by colouring the water that both are connected, but no ones knows the path the water takes underground.

+Last, we stop in South Pass City, a ghost town.
+You can stroll through the street in the evening on your own, reading about the gold rush, or take a guided tour during the day.
+Finally our trip takes us to **Green River** where we were lucky to visit a random party of ''Flaming Gorge Days'' and dance with some teenagers.

 ToDo